 The Burroughs Data Communications Processor (DCP) is the heart of the data communications network.
-When used with the B 6700 System four of these processors may be connected to each I/O Multiplexor; with each processor able to communicate with up to 256 remote lines.
-When used with the B 5700 System, only one processor may be used.
+Four of these processors may be connected to each I/O Multiplexor; with each processor able to communicate with up to 256 remote lines.
 The DCP is programmable and contains the necessary registers and circuits to carry on such communications functions as polling, identification of control codes and delimiters, and all other line-checking functions, independently of the main processor.
 The modular design of the data communications network allows each line to be adapted to serve virtually any data communications device.
-The programmable nature of the DCP also allows generalized adapters to be used so that any remote device serviced by a data set may be handled over one line.
+The programmable nature of the DCP also allows generalized adapters to be used so that any remote device by a given data set may be handled over one line.

-Because the Burroughs Systems are designed for continuous multiprocessing and time sharing, they readily accommodate applications and procedures requiring data communications; real-time operations, remote computing, remote inquiry, and on-line programming merely become additions to the multiprocessing mix.
+Because the Burroughs B 6500 system is designed for continuous multiprocessing and time sharing, it readily accommodates applications and procedures requiring data communications; real-time operations, remote computing, remote inquiry, and on-line programing merely become additions to the multiprocessing mix.

-This manual provides a hardware description of the Data Communications Processor, the Adapter Clusters, and the Line Adapters that are used to configure a data communications network.
+This manual provides a hardware description of the Data Communications Processor, the Adapter Clusters and the Line Adapters that are used to configure a data communications network.